steadylearner/cargo-publish-example/README.md

 If you want to tests that fail, install [trybuild](https://github.com/dtolnay/trybuild) first.
 Then, use `$cargo test fail`.

 If you want to test how macros from this package expand, install [rustfmt](https://github.com/rust-lang/rustfmt) and [cargo-expand](https://github.com/dtolnay/cargo-expand) first.
-Then, use `$cargo test macrotest`.
+Then, use `$cargo test macros`.

 #### License